jrpotter/notebook/notes/c23/generic.md

 %%ANKI
 Basic
 What are the possible operands of the typeof operators?
-Back: Either an expression or type name.
+Back: An expression or type name that does not designate a bit-member field.
 Reference: Wiedijk, Freek.
 “ISO: Programming Languages - C23.”
 2024. [https://www.open-std.org/jtc1/sc22/wg14/www/docs/n3220.pdf](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n3220.pdf).
 <!--ID: 1760041998812-->
 END%%